SumoSyed/Kingdom_Lore/README.md

 ### IMPLEMENTED
 - Hiring knights
-- Sending knights on quests
+- Sending knights on quests to earn gold
 - Sending knights to recruit soldiers

 ### TO BE IMPLEMENETED
-- Quest events for the knights
+- Quest events for the knights #Cancelled.
+Knights now earn gold based on exploration skill)
 - Battle events for the knights
 - RPG elements
 - Kingdom management i.e construction/diplomacy